-A month has gone by since the last earnings report for American International Group (AIG).
-Shares have added about 8.9% in that time frame, outperforming the S&P 500.
+It has been about a month since the last earnings report for American International Group (AIG).
+Shares have lost about 3.8% in that time frame, underperforming the S&P 500.

-Will the recent positive trend continue leading up to its next earnings release, or is American International Group due for a pullback?
+Will the recent negative trend continue leading up to its next earnings release, or is American International Group due for a breakout?
 Before we dive into how investors and analysts have reacted as of late, let's take a quick look at its most recent earnings report in order to get a better handle on the important drivers.

-Total net investment income of $2.8 billion declined 20% year over year due to the impact of alternative investments and equity market declines.
+Total net investment income of $3.74 billion increased 22% year over year, due to favorable market performance and noteworthy income within the private equity portfolio.

 How Have Estimates Been Moving Since Then?

-Currently, American International Group has a poor Growth Score of F, however its Momentum Score is doing a bit better with a D. Charting a somewhat similar path, the stock was allocated a grade of C on the value side, putting it in the middle 20% for this investment strategy.
+Currently, American International Group has a strong Growth Score of A, though it is lagging a bit on the Momentum Score front with a B. Following the exact same course, the stock was allocated a grade of B on the value side, putting it in the second quintile for this investment strategy.

-Estimates have been broadly trending downward for the stock, and the magnitude of these revisions indicates a downward shift.
-It's no surprise American International Group has a Zacks Rank #5 (Strong Sell).
-We expect a below average return from the stock in the next few months.
+American International Group has a Zacks Rank #3 (Hold).
+We expect an in-line return from the stock in the next few months.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report

 American International Group, Inc. (AIG) : Free Stock Analysis Report